retronas/retronas/README.md

 RetroNAS aims to support as many legacy and retro systems as possible.
 If a system has some sort of network capabilities and an open source service exists to serve that capability, RetroNAS can attempt to integrate it.

 Some of the projects/protocols include are:
-* Samba - LANMan, NetBIOS, NetBEUI, CIFS, SMB
+* Samba - LANMan (NTLMv1, NTLMv2), NetBIOS, CIFS, SMB
-* Netatalk - AppleTalk, AFP
+* Netatalk - AFP / Apple Filing Protocol
 * EtherDFS - layer 2 file sharing for MS-DOS
 * FTP
 * TFTP